Xolair: 7 things you should know

 1. How it works

-- Xolair is a brand (trade) name for omalizumab which is an antibody that may be used to treat allergic asthma and other conditions.
+- Xolair is a brand (trade) name for omalizumab which is an antibody that may be used to treat asthma, urticaria, nasal polyps, and some other conditions.

 - Xolair belongs to the class of medicines known as selective immunosuppressants.

-- May be used to treat allergic asthma that is moderate-to-severe, persistent, not adequately controlled by inhaled corticosteroids that occurs in adults and children aged 6 and over who have had a positive skin test to an allergen or who react to an allergen that is present in their environment year-round.
+- May be used to treat allergic asthma that is moderate to severe, persistent, and not adequately controlled by inhaled corticosteroids that occurs in adults and children aged 6 and over who have had a positive skin test to an allergen or who react to an allergen that is present in their environment year-round.

 - May also be used to treat chronic idiopathic urticaria (CIU) (hives) in adults and children aged 12 and older who have already tried antihistamines without success.
 93% of people with moderate-to-severe chronic urticaria have increased total IgE levels.
 Not approved for other forms of urticaria.